Khushi130404/K_Means/README.md

 - Detailed visualizations of clustering results in both 2D and 3D.
 - Use of various Python libraries such as Matplotlib, Seaborn, and Plotly for dynamic and interactive plots.
 - Comparison of clustering outcomes with different initial centroids and number of clusters.

+## 🛠️ Technologies Used

+- Python: Core language used for all implementations.

+- Jupyter Notebooks: Interactive environment for coding and visualization.

+- Matplotlib: For creating 2D and 3D plots.

+- Seaborn: For enhancing visualizations.

+- Plotly: For interactive 3D plots.

+- NumPy: For efficient numerical computations.

+- scikit-learn: For using built-in K-Means functionality and data preprocessing.